Biden praises cooperation at meeting with South Korean, Japanese leaders amid North Korea worries

 White House officials are concerned that Pyongyang could be dialed up for more provocative action ahead of President-elect Donald Trump’s inauguration and the early days of his administration.

-“I do not think we can count on a period of quiet with the DPRK,” said White House national security adviser Jake Sullivan, using the initials for North Korea's formal name.
-“The possibility of a seventh nuclear test remains ever present and something we’re vigilant for.
-The transitions have historically been time periods when the DPRK has taken provocative actions both before and after the transition from one president to a new president.”
+“I do not think we can count on a period of quiet with the DPRK,” said White House national security adviser Jake Sullivan.
+“The transitions have historically been time periods when the DPRK has taken provocative actions both before and after the transition from one president to a new president.”

+Biden, Yoon, and Ishiba’s conversation largely focused on the growing threat caused by North Korea and Russia’s cooperation, according to a senior administration official who spoke on condition of anonymity to discuss the private conversations.
+The official said Trump and how the change in administration might affect the trilateral relationship did not come up.

 Biden is on a six-day visit to Latin America for the final major international summits of his presidency, following up APEC with a gathering in Brazil of leaders from the Group of 20 top economies.
 He's likely to face questions from world leaders about the incoming administration as they turn their attention to what Donald Trump's return to the White House will mean for them.

-Just before the trilateral meeting was slated to start, Biden and Ishiba of Japan met one-on-one.
-It was the first meeting between the leaders since Ishiba took office.
-The leaders spoke on Oct.
-1 on the phone shortly after the Prime Minister took office.

-With the growing North Korea-Russia relationship top of mind, the U.S., Japanese and South Korean leaders planned to discuss the North's soldiers deploying to Russia and ensure their three countries are acting in a “coordinated way,” Sullivan said.
+Biden took part in an informal meeting with other APEC leaders and met with Peru President Dina Boluarte.
+Biden thanked her for Peru’s efforts to counter drug trafficking and noted the $65 million the U.S. is providing her country over the next five years to assist in that effort, including nine Blackhawk helicopters.

+Biden also met one-on-one with Ishiba — their first in-person since the Japanese prime minister took office on Oct.
+1 — ahead of the three-country meeting focused on North Korea-Russia ties.

-The introduction of North Korean troops to the Russia-Ukraine conflict comes as Moscow has seen a favorable shift in momentum in the grinding war on its neighbor.
+The introduction of North Korean troops to the Russia-Ukraine conflict comes as Moscow has seen a favorable shift in momentum.
 Trump has signaled that he could push Ukraine to agree to give up some land seized by Russia to find an end to the conflict.

 Up to 12,000 North Korean troops have been sent to Russia, according to U.S., South Korean and Ukrainian assessments.

-U.S. and South Korean intelligence officials say North Korea also has provided Russia with significant amounts of munitions.
-South Korea's spy agency said last month that North Korea had sent more than 13,000 containers of artillery, missiles and other conventional arms to Russia since August 2023 to replenish its dwindling weapons stockpiles.
+U.S. and South Korean intelligence officials say North Korea also has provided Russia with significant amounts of munitions to replenish its dwindling weapons stockpiles.

-The meeting will be the first face-to-face engagement between Biden and Ishiba, who took office on Oct.
-1, replacing his unpopular predecessor Fumio Kishida.

-Ishiba pledged to pursue a military buildup plan under a 2022 security strategy adopted by his predecessor, which calls for a counterstrike capability with long-range cruise missiles, a break from its self-defense only principle.
-Ishiba said he will seek to improve cooperation between Japanese and U.S. troops.

-The trilateral talks are a follow-up on a partnership launched at a historic 2023 meeting between Biden, Yoon and Kishida at the U.S. presidential retreat at Camp David, Maryland.
+The talks between the U.S., South Korea and Japan follow up on a partnership launched at a historic 2023 meeting at the U.S. presidential retreat at Camp David, Maryland.

-Biden nudged Japan and South Korea to put aside years of historic animosity and strengthen economic and security ties as the countries confront the threat from North Korea as well increasing military assertiveness by China in the Pacific.
+Biden nudged Japan and South Korea to put aside years of historic animosity and strengthen economic and security ties as they confront the threat from North Korea and increasing military assertiveness by China in the Pacific.

 The three countries signed a pledge agreeing to consult, share information and align their messaging with each other in the face of a threat or crisis.